s-janjic-220187/credit-card-simulator/RAILWAY_DEPLOYMENT.md

    PORT=80

    # Backend API URL (use your actual backend URL from Step 4)
-   # ⚠️ IMPORTANT: Replace with your actual backend URL
+   # ⚠️ IMPORTANT: Replace with your actual backend URL (do NOT include /api at the end)
    VITE_API_BASE_URL=https://backend-ccs-production.up.railway.app
    ```